It is reported that Shurayh said:

 This piece of vital information is key in attaining peace within times of difficulty.
 While we may look at others and question why we face with this dilemma, it is important to remember that this problem was going to always come your way.
 It is your problem the same way in which other peoples’ problems are theirs.

 3- Looking for the Good in the Situation

 Remember, within each situation there is something good.
 Nothing is ever totally dark and gloomy.
 We allow our minds to think in such a way that we turn off the lights ourselves.

 Yes, sometimes looking for a positive requires you to remove the debris and rubble of sadness and upset in order for you to find it.
 However, it can be done in each situation because everything happens by the will of Allah.
 Each situation is there to teach us something and it is up to us to take the step to finding that lesson.

 Often, we focus on the bad and forget the good.
 Our lives are made up much more than one single situation or problem.
-There is many good things about life which we should be focusing on when we are upset or troubled.
+There are many good things about life which we should be focusing on when we are upset or in trouble.
 This will allow us to be grateful and utter the words of “Alhamdulillah”.

 By doing so, we increase our ability to withstand and have patience because we are consciously aware that there is a bigger picture outside of our difficulty.
 Even if the good seems minuscule compared to the hardship, we should do our best to focus on it.

 What can you do to find the good in life?

 Sit down and make a list of absolutely everything that you have.
 From the ability to see to the food on your table to the opportunities you have received in your life.
 If your mind makes this difficulty, look to others and notice the hardships they are in.
 Say Alhamdulillah.